HetavP2/verifai/README.md

 - **Evidence Management**
   - Add, edit, and organize supporting evidence.
   - Link sources and annotate findings.

+- **YouTube Transcript Fact-Checking**
+  - Submit a YouTube video ID to extract and analyze its transcript.
+  - Transcript is chunked and each chunk is checked for factual accuracy using AI.
+  - Generates up to 3 MLA-format citations per chunk via web search.

 - **Review Workflow**
   - Assign claims to reviewers.